MunishMummadi/gsoc/2025/dora/final_proposal.md

 ## System Architecture Overview

-The following diagram illustrates the high-level architecture of the proposed system, showing the relationships between the hardware layer, Dora platform, and simulation layer:
+The following diagram showcases the high-level architecture for the Dora Robot Data Collection Improvement project, showing the relationships between the hardware layer, Dora platform, and simulation layer:

 ```mermaid
 graph TD